How To Become A Gunsmith

 It is the responsibility of the gunsmith to identify firearm issues and why a firearm may not be operating correctly.
 Becoming a gunsmith is a rewarding and exciting profession, as you will utilize your technical skill set, imagination, and tools to design, build, and repair firearms.

 If you are looking for employment within the field of gunsmithing, be aware that you will need to possess the following qualities and skills to obtain a gunsmith position.

-- Mechanical Skills – Gunsmiths must possess exemplary mechanical skills when repairing or creating mechanical components of firearms.
+- Mechanical Skills – Gunsmiths should possess exemplary mechanical skills when repairing or creating mechanical components of firearms.